legendarycode3/decentralized-stablecoin/README.md

 ## Gas Optimization
 The protocol is designed with gas efficiency in mind.
-The following optimization mechanisms are applied across the smart contracts to reduce deployment size, lower transaction costs,
+The following optimization mechanisms are applied across the smart contracts to reduce deployment size, lower transaction costs, and improve execution performance without
 * ****Custom Errors****: Replaces traditional revert strings with Solidity custom errors, significantly reducing deployment size and gas consumption whenever transactions revert while providing structured and descriptive error handling.
 * ****Immutable Variables****: Stores the `DecentralizedStableCoin` contract address as an immutable variable, allowing the compiler to embed the value directly into the contract bytecode and eliminating expensive storage reads after deployment.